-4. This 2019, email usage stats indicate that there’ll be a 90.9% market penetration among internet users in the United States.
+4. According to 2019’s email usage stats there was a 90.9% market penetration among internet users in the United States.

-Statista also sets forth that 81% of Americans check their email at random times of the day.
-Additionally, 19% of Americans check their email several times daily.
-Most importantly, a whopping 51% admit to going through their email to shop online.
+Additionally, the source discovers that 81% of Americans checked their email at random times of the day, while 19% of Americans checked their email several times daily.
+Most importantly, a whopping 51% admitted to going through their email to shop online.

-5. Emails relating to hobbies have the highest open rate at 27.35%.
+5. Emails relating to government have the highest open rate at 28.77%.

 Email Marketing Statistics

 6. Digital marketing advertising channels (including email) are expected to make up 46% of all ad spend by 2021.

 Versatility and historically proven ROI—what’s not to love?
 And with a multitude of ways to spice up email content and draw users in, email is definitely remaining a steadfast marketing channel that businesses can rely on.
 These days, the inclusion of interactive videos and funny GIFs are crucial components of an insightful marketing approach.